scambier/ghost-static/README.md

 # Ghost-static
 Convert your dynamic Ghost blog to a static website.

-This tool has been tested for Ghost 0.11 and Ghost 1.0.0-rc.1
+**This is a buggy work in progress, some Ghost themes and features may not work correctly.**
-This is a work in progress, some Ghost themes may not work correctly.
+I do not plan to actively maintain this module as I switched to Jekyll.

 ## Installation